 Another key resource for those looking for more in depth information on Costan Rican biology is the seminal book edited by Daniel Janzen in 1983 entitled Costa Rican Natural History, which is available in paperback in English.
 As of June 2013, the Spanish version can be downloaded for free from the ACG website and from other servers in Costa Rica.
 (Thanks particularly to Luciano Capelli for making this possible.)

 UN World Heritage Sites

-The Area de Conservación Guanacaste is one of less than 200 globally significant natural heritage sites that is recognized by the UN World Heritage Commission.
+Área de Conservación Guanacaste is one of fewer than 200 globally significant natural heritage sites recognized by the United Nations World Heritage Commission.
 (Most of the sites are of cultural significance, approximately 800).
-Click here for information on the UN World Heritage program.
+Click here for information on this program.

 Santa Rosa weather station

-Real time readout from Santa Rosa weather station, located near the dormitories in the Administration Area of Santa Rosa, Sector Santa Rosa of ACG, in collaboration with the Instituto Nacional de Meteorologia.
+Real time readout from Santa Rosa weather station, located near the dormitories in the Administration Area of Santa Rosa, Sector Santa Rosa of ACG, in collaboration with the Instituto Meteorológico Nacional de Costa Rica.
 Archives of weather records for Santa Rosa and other ACG stations are available on the ACG website.

 Butterflies of America

 A website that features many photographs from the caterpillar rearing project of GDFCF/ACG.
 Most of the ACG specimens here were found, reared, databased, and sometimes photographed by the parataxonomists.
 As an example, explore the links for Porphorogenes peterwegei.